 On September 16, 2022, LMATTS Growth Series 2.2024, Inc., a 100% owned subsidiary which the Company consolidates for financial reporting issued \$2,333,391 in market-indexed private placement notes.
 The note, titled the Longevity Market Assets Target-Term Growth Series 2.2024, Inc. ("LMATTSTM Series 2.2024, Inc.") is a market-indexed instrument designed to provide upside performance exposure of the S&P 500 Index, while limiting downward exposure.
 Upon maturity of the note in July of 2024, the principal, plus the return based upon the S&P 500 Index must be paid.
 The note has a feature to provide upside performance participation that is capped at 120% of the performance of the S&P 500.
-A separate layer of the note has a feature to protect debt holders from market downturns by up to 20% if the index price experiences a loss during the investment period.
-After the underlying index has decreased in value by more than 20%, the investment will experience all subsequent losses on a one-to-one basis.
-As of June 30, 2024, the entire principal amount remained outstanding.
+A separate layer of the note has a feature to protect debt holders from market downturns by up to 20% if the index price experienced a loss during the investment period.